Why Do My Glasses Keep Breaking in the Dishwasher?

 How Do I Keep My Glasses from Breaking in the Dishwasher?

-Although glasses are very susceptible to breaking in a dishwasher, you can avoid it by following a few simple rules.
+Although glasses are very susceptible to breaking in a dishwasher, you can avoid them by following simple rules.
 After you start your dishwasher, your glassware starts shaking, and the sound is breathtaking, which might cause a fracture or breaking of your glasses.

-So, to avoid it, you will have to place the glassware firmly and adequately in the rack so that they do not become dislodged.
+So, to avoid it, you will have to place the glassware firmly and adequately in the top rack of the dishwasher so that they do not become dislodged.
 You can stretch a rubber band around each of your glasses and over the spokes.
 It will keep your glasses in place and won’t let them shake too much.

 Avoid the dishwasher if you think your glass might break inside.
 Breaking a glass inside makes your glasses useless, but it might cause severe damage to your dishwasher.
 So, do not send old glasses and expensive ones inside.